Auto Style to View Dynamic Data

 Import the .carto file to your account and create the map.
 Builder opens with US Counties as the first map layer and Railroad Accidents as the second map layer.

-Click the WIDGETS pane to view all of the widgets applied to the dashboard.
+Click the WIDGETS list to view all of the widgets applied to the dashboard.

 Auto Style a Category Widget